elasticluster/elasticluster/docs/configure.rst

 ``network_ids``

-    comma separated list of network IDs the nodes of the cluster will be connected to.
-Only supported when the cloud provider is `openstack`
+    comma separated list of network or subnet IDs the nodes of the cluster will be connected to.
+Only supported when the cloud provider is `ec2_boto` or `openstack`

 Examples